FortnoxAB/rocket-fuel/README.md

 ### The normal way
 A user can add a question to rocket fuel directly in the ui, and then wait for anyone to answer it, this is very similar to how it works on stack overflow.

+### contribution

+Feel free to contribute to rocket fuel.
+Create a issue, when the issue is accepted, create a fork and create a pull request.

+#### Running in intellij

+Import the project as a maven project.
+Intellij will probably fix this for you.
+To be able to run the application from intellij, you need to go to build , Preferences -> execution, deployment > compiler  > java compiler and type "-parameters" in the text box labeled "additional command line parameters".
+Then rebuild the project.
+Now you can add a run configuration.
+Add a application configuration.
+In the text field labeled "Main class" type "se.fortnox.reactivewizard.Main".
+In the text field labeled "Program arguments", type "db-migrate config.yml".
+The working directory should point to the impl module ( use the browse functionality).

+### compiling with maven
+run maven clean package in the root folder.
+It will execute all the tests and generate a fat jar for you, that you can execute with java -jar.